GAPS Diet Chicken Soup – Intro Stages

 Chicken Soup Recipe With Whole Chicken or Carcass

 It can be intimidating to make chicken soup from scratch with a whole chicken or bone in chicken for the first time.
-However, it is simple and easy once you get the hang of it!
+However, it is simple and easy after making it the first time.
 We most often make our soup with whole chickens, chicken legs, or a combination.
-Adding in chicken feet makes a very gelatinous and flavorful broth that has so many nutrients our bodies need to heal.
+Adding in chicken feet makes a very gelatinous and flavorful broth and contains many nutrients our bodies need to heal.
 The more bones, joints, skin, and fat the chicken has, the healthier and more nutrient dense the broth will be.

 Sourcing High Quality Meat

 Using chicken raised in a healthy environment is critical.
-The closest you can get to free-range, pastured, organic, the more vitamins, minerals, and nutrients the chicken will have.
+The closest you can get to free-range, pastured and organic farming practices, the more vitamins, minerals, and nutrients the chicken meat will have.
 This is what we are aiming for to heal the gut.
 If possible, buy meat from a local farmer who uses grass-fed and organic practices.
 If you do not know of a farmer, check your local Weston Price Chapter

 Chicken Soup Recipe From Scratch Ingredients